If you are travelling with babies or young kids you are maybe wondering if Koh Chang is the right destination.

 Kids normally touch everything, it's good to all the time have antibacterial wipes with you.
 You can also find them in some supermarkets or drugstores.

-To sterilise your babies bottles, the best is to bring your own equipment.
+To sterilise your baby's bottles, the best is to bring your own equipment.
 In Thailand the standard voltage is 220V, 50 Hz and the sockets may be different from your own country.

-European plugs can be plugged to Thai sockets without an adapter but if you have a doubt you can bring your own international adapters.
-It's also possible to buy them on Koh Chang.
+European plugs can be plugged into Thai sockets without an adapter but if you have a doubt you can bring your own international adapters.
+It's also possible to buy them at Koh Chang.

 If you come to Koh Chang by car, ask before arriving to have a baby seat.

 There are a lot of scooter accidents on Koh Chang.
 Thai roads are not the safest in the world.

 If you decide to rent a scooter, be extremely careful and don't follow the Thai way, all the family on the same scooter, you may regret it.